ZeroYaHero/Portfolio/README.md

 This repository is a temporary aggregation of some of my proudest, underapprecieated, or elusive work.
 Some of the entries <ins>BUT NOT ALL</ins> have their own GitHub repositories, so if thats what you are looking for and don't want any "distractions," feel free to just look at my account.

 ## Tech Art
-For a portfolio subset for those interested in more tech-art and not necessarily code, I present you that [ShadersAndRenders/README.md](ShadersAndRenders/README.md)
+Looking for a portfolio subset focused on tech-art?
+[ShadersAndRenders/README.md](ShadersAndRenders/README.md)

 ## Class Generator
 ![demo](Supplements/classgen_demo.gif)